Emergency and Unforeseen

 Learn about what will be required if you are awarded a grant, and about the process for appeal of a 4Culture decision.

-In addition to a project budget, operating budget, and board list, you must contact 4Culture staff in advance to discuss what additional information—repair estimates, purchase agreements, or other documents—should be submitted with your proposal.
+In addition to a project description and budget, you must contact 4Culture staff in advance to discuss what additional information—board list, financial statements, repair estimates, purchase agreements, or other documents—should be submitted with your proposal.

 4Culture staff will send you an application link after you’ve discussed your project with them.
-Once you have started your application, you can save after each step and sign out—you’ll be able to work on it up to the deadline.
+Once you have started your application, you can save after each step and sign out—you’ll be able to work on it up to the deadline agreed upon by you and the 4Culture Program Manager.
 Once you hit “Submit,” your application is final.
 Please do not hesitate to contact us if you have any questions during the process.

 Demographic Information